-Bachelor of Arts degree from University of Melbourne; Master of Arts degree from City University London

-Andrew McEvoy has more than 25 years' experience in the tourism, media, marketing and events sectors.
-Andrew is a Chairman of the Lux Group (owner of Luxury Escapes) and a Director at Voyages Indigenous Tourism Australia.
-He was the architect of the Tourism 2020 plan - designed to double the value of overnight tourism in Australia with a focus on aviation growth, product development and experience based marketing.
-He is also an investor in several travel and technology start-ups and is currently in the Middle East working on one of the world's most ambitious destination projects - NEOM.
+Qualifications: Bachelor of Arts degree from University of Melbourne; Master of Arts degree from City and events sectors.
+Andrew was the Chairman of the Lux Group (owner of Luxury Escapes) and a Director at Voyages Indigenous Tourism Australia.
+He was the architect of the Tourism 2020 plan - designed to double the value of overnight tourism in Australia with a focus on aviation growth, product development and experience-based marketing.
+He is also an investor in several travel and technology start-ups and was in the Middle East working on one of the world's most ambitious destination projects - NEOM.
 He is the former CEO and Managing Director of Tourism Australia which was judged as "World's Best Tourism Organisation" during his tenure.
 Andrew was CEO of the South Australian Tourism Commission and held senior roles including as head of marketing for the Melbourne Convention and Visitor Bureau.
-None Sealink Travel Group (ASX:SLK), Ingenia Communities (ASX: INA).